10 Mountain Bike Shoes Tested

 Shimano SH-ME5

-Built for all-mountain riding, the SH-ME5 provides superior power transfer with a stiff sole.
-The Speed Lacing system and Velcro strap offer precise fit.
-The aggressive lug pattern ensures grip during hike-a-bike sections.
+Built for all-mountain riding, the SH-ME5 prioritizes power transfer with a stiff sole.
+The Speed Lacing system and Velcro strap combination provides a secure fit quickly.
+The aggressive lug pattern in the outsole earns its keep on hike-a-bike sections rather than just looking technical.

 Specialized 2FO Roost Flat